buddyw/dal-young-makers/classes/forklift/checklst.md

 5. Hold the robot so that its wheels can spin freely and press the red `Run` button.

-6. Make sure that the wheels are both turning the right way to make the robot move forward.
+6. Make sure that the wheels are turning the right way to make the robot move forward.

 7. If the wheels are spinning the wrong direction:
-   1. press the red `Run` button again to stop the robot.
+   1. Press the red `Run` button again to stop the robot.
    2. Unplug the motor's `C` cable from the top of the brick.
    3. Rotate the `C` plug a different direction and plug it back in.
    4. Press `Run` again to re-test the track.